DIRACGrid/DIRAC/docs/source/DeveloperGuide/OAuth2Authorization/index.rst

 The following diagram shows the main OAuth 2.0 roles in DIRAC.

 .. image:: /_static/Systems/FS/OAuth2/OAuth2Roles.png
-   :alt: OAuth 2.0 roles in DIRAC.
+   :alt: OAuth 2.0 roles in DIRAC (source https://github.com/TaykYoku/DIRACIMGS/raw/main/OAuth2_Roles.ai)

 A feature of DIRAC is the ability to perform user tasks asynchronously on behalf of the user, i.e. using their access token or proxy certificate.

 .. image:: /_static/Systems/FS/OAuth2/DIRACComponentsInteractionRoles.png
-   :alt: OAuth 2.0 roles in context of the DIRAC components interation.
+   :alt: OAuth 2.0 roles in context of the DIRAC components interation (source https://github.com/TaykYoku/DIRACIMGS/raw/main/OAuth2_Roles_ServiceAsClient.ai)

 As shown in the figure, DIRAC server components, such as service or agent, may have sufficient privileges to request a user access token (or proxy).
 Upon receiving it, the component can access the protected resource on behalf of the user.